7 minute read

 Feature Branching vs Feature Flags

-As engineering teams and product teams evolve their feature release processes, many choose to move beyond long-lived feature branches and infrequent merges to short-lived feature branches (or full-on trunk-based development) using feature flags.
+As engineering teams and product teams evolve their feature release processes, many choose to move beyond long-lived feature branches (like those in github) and infrequent merges to short-lived feature branches (or full-on trunk-based development) using feature flags.
 Why?
 To escape “merge hell” — longer-lived feature branches often mean painful and time-consuming merges with the main trunk down the road.
 Merging more often (ideally once per day or more often) becomes a much easier choice once you have feature flags to prevent the execution of unfinished features.

 Can You Safely Push Incomplete Features to Production Without Feature Flags as a Service to Keep Track of it All?